 Despite the fluidity of the exhibition, the beginning scene remains my favorite.
 Why?
 After wandering through a magically lit hallway of suspended lights and chasing after their children, mothers, fathers, and expecting parents slowed down to soak in what seemed like each and every word and visual about the development of a baby and its microbiome.
 That was the ‘Eureka’ moment for many – the realization that everything is so interconnected.
 From your own DNA, to the foods you consume, the antibiotics you take, the pets you have, where you live, how often you clean your apartment, and so on – it all plays a role in creating a community of microbes.
 This community of microbes is then passed on to our children, determining the strength of their immune systems and setting the course for their overall health for the rest of their lives, and their children’s lives…and so on.

 As with every AMNH exhibit, the display was both very visual and interactive.
-However, unlike the dinosaur and African Mammal sections of the museum, “The Secret World Inside You” contains zero specimen in glass cases.
+However, unlike the dinosaur and African Mammal sections of the museum, “The Secret World Inside You” has zero specimen in glass cases.
 We are learning about an invisible world here, so getting such a huge message across involves even bigger models and visual effects.
 With the help of ultra-magnified images of different bacteria strains, enormous statues depicting body organs and cells, a foot bacteria station where you get to actually sniff bacteria (and think to yourself, ‘wow, feet really do smell like stinky cheese”), a life-size statue depicting the different “environments” on your body, such as deserts, forests, and riverbeds, in which certain =bacteria are able to inhabit, and illuminated tunnels of information, exhibit curators Perkens and DeSalles clearly and beautifully get their message across to museum-goers.

 Some technological ingenuity was also present within the exhibit as seen with the large, touch screen activity tables.
 One of them allowed you to explore the microbial world and its happenings within a virtual body in real time.
 The other consisted of a pinball machine plunger and three different games: “Feed your Gut!,” “Cure Your Infection!” and “Reboot Your Biome!”
 Children (and grownups) were given an overall score based on their ability to correctly pick the right foods that are beneficial to the microbiome (avoiding sugary and unhealthy foods), picking the right antibiotic to cure an infection, and finally replenishing the microbiome with the right amount of probiotics and a fecal transplant.

 At the end of the exhibit, children and adults alike are seated around a stark white table equipped with different colored buttons.
-A scientist walks onto the scene and asks the audience questions about the world of bacteria as participants press the buttons they believe are the correct answer (surprisingly, many people knew that their pillowcases contained more bacteria than their toilet seats…).
+A scientist walks onto the scene and asks the audience questions about the world of bacteria as participants press the buttons they believe are the correct answer (surprisingly, many people knew that their pillowcases have more bacteria than their toilet seats…).
 Then the scientist called up a volunteer.
 The volunteer gets his or her “bellybutton” (really, a blue light) swabbed and put into a petri dish.
 The end effect, which was prepared in advance, fully displays the bacterial bellybutton friends.